dumux/dumux/examples/1ptracer/README.md

 ## The file `spatialparams_tracer.hh`

 In this file, we define spatial properties of the porous medium such as the permeability and the porosity in various functions for the tracer problem.
-Further, spatial dependent properties of the tracer fluid system are defined and in the end two functions handel the calculated volume fluxes from the solution of the 1p problem.
+Furthermore, spatial dependent properties of the tracer fluid system are defined and in the end two functions handle the calculated volume fluxes from the solution of the 1p problem.
-In the file `properties.hh`, all properties are declared.
+We use the properties for porous medium flow models, declared in the file `properties.hh`.
 ```cpp
 #include <dumux/porousmediumflow/properties.hh>
 ```
-As in the 1p spatialparams, we inherit from the spatial parameters for single-phase, finite volumes, which we include here.
+As in the 1p spatialparams, we inherit from the spatial parameters for single-phase models using finite volumes, which we include here.
 ```cpp
 #include <dumux/material/spatialparams/fv1p.hh>
 ```